* Interim goals for 2030, 2035 and 2040 to be developed through fossil-free planning that is underway at each location

 UC Code of Conduct for Trademark Licensees

-The impact of the University’s licensed product manufacturing extends to 45 countries where 3,300 transparent, disclosed suppliers manufacture for 345 licensee companies that have permission to use university trademarks on products that are sold to the public.
+The global impact of the University of California’s licensed product manufacturing extends to 52 countries where more than 3,800 disclosed suppliers manufacture for 361 companies licensed to use university trademarks on products that are sold to the public.

 Sustainable Building Operations and Laboratories